mapbox/mapbox-gl-native/README.md

 [![Travis](https://api.travis-ci.org/mapbox/mapbox-gl-native.svg?branch=master)](https://travis-ci.org/mapbox/mapbox-gl-native/builds)

-An OpenGL ES-based renderer for [Mapbox Vector Tiles](https://www.mapbox.com/blog/vector-tiles), consisting of a C++ library for OS X and Linux and SDK bindings for iOS and Android.
+An OpenGL ES-based renderer for [Mapbox Vector Tiles](https://www.mapbox.com/blog/vector-tiles), consisting of a C++ library for OS X and Linux and SDK bindings for iOS, Android and Node.js.

 **This repository is for development on Mapbox GL itself.**